discord/erlpack/README.md

 # Erlpack

-Erlpack is a fast encoder (and soon decoder) for the Erlang Term Format (version 131) for Python.
+Erlpack is a fast encoder and decoder for the Erlang Term Format (version 131) for Python.

 ## Things that can be packed: